tiadal/pro-students.de/README.md

 - HTML5
 - CSS3
 - Plain Javascript
-The website must pass the W3C Markup Validation Service and follow all the general rules and aspects of modern web design.
+<br>The website must pass the W3C Markup Validation Service and follow all the general rules and aspects of modern web design.
 Our pages should render legibly and quickly at any screen resolution even on older devices.

 ### CONTENT